bertsky/workflow-configuration/README.md

 To create workspaces from (flat) directories with image files: `ocrd-import DIRECTORY`

+To get help on its many options: `ocrd-import --help`

 To spawn a new configuration file: `[ocrd-]make NEW-CONFIGURATION.mk`

 ### Customisation